nginxinc/nginx-amplify-doc/amplify-guide.md

     configfile = /etc/nginx/nginx.conf
 ```

-There's an option there to explicitly set the user whose real user ID the agent should pick for its effective user ID.
-If the `user` directive has a non-empty parameter, the agent startup script extracts the parameter and uses it to look up the real user ID.
+There's an option here to explicitly set the real user ID which the agent should pick for its effective user ID.
+If the `user` directive has a non-empty parameter, the agent startup script will use it to look up the real user ID.

-In addition, there's another option to explicitly tell the agent where it should look for an NGINX configuration file suitable for detecting the real user ID to be used.
-By default it's `/etc/nginx/nginx.conf`.
+In addition, there's another option to explicitly tell the agent where it should look for an NGINX configuration file suitable for detecting the real user ID.
+By default it's **/etc/nginx/nginx.conf**

-The agent's startup script will try to parse the NGINX configuration file, looking for the [user](http://nginx.org/en/docs/ngx_core_module.html#user) directive, and will extract the corresponding information from it.

 #### Changing the API Key